 Begin by breaking the bread in small bits inside a bowl and then soak it with the milk.

-from the stems and put them on a cutting board to be finely minced together with the garlic clove.
+Remove the leaves of parsley from the stems and put them on a cutting board to be finely minced together with the garlic clove.
 I prefer my “mezzaluna” (half-moon) knife to do this task, because swinging up and down makes whole easy and safe.

 In a bowl add all the ingredients, minced meats, parsley and garlic, egg, cheese, soaked bread, salt and pepper.

 I belong to those, who likes to work with their bare hands in the kitchen.
 And if there's one recipe in which you have to throw your hands in that's Italian meatballs.